 The SAT test, like the ACT2 test, is a national college admissions test for students interested in pursuing education beyond high school.

-This 3 hour and 45 minute test covers the following:
+This 4 hour test, including breaks, covers the following:

 Check for SAT study materials at your local library or bookstore.
 Here are some other ways to prepare: